Communities of Practice

 If you are interested in joining a community, please e-mail competencies@syr.edu.

 This community developed a rubric to assess student learning during the 2022-23 academic year.
-The rubric was tested during the spring 2024 semester through the Shared Competencies Academy: Signature Assignments for Ethics, Integrity, and Commitment to Diversity and Inclusion.
+The rubric was tested during the spring 2024 semester and is undergoing full scale assessment in spring 2025.

 Community of Practice members (*.pdf)